 Hi!
 My name is Katrina (Katrina Marie if we are being really formal) and I am a recovering art student… or really a relapsing art student.

-It has been over 6 years since I graduated from college where I was studying art education, getting to experience art of all kinds and getting to create on a daily basis.
+It has been too long since I graduated from college where I was studying art education, getting to experience art of all kinds and getting to create on a daily basis.
 I loved it.
 As life would have it, I did not end up working in an art related field, instead I am working in an administrative position where I can feel my creative spirit being sucked out of me through my eyeballs on a daily basis…. so this is me trying to bring that creativity back to my daily life, and save my poor eyeballs.

 A few years ago I decided to attempt a small business venture as a way to do something creative and 100% for myself in the form of a small home-based cookie company.
 I love to cook and especially bake.
 Usually, in an attempt to not weigh 300 lbs, said baked goods would come with me to the office so I wouldn’t eat them all by myself because my thin overly metabolic husband has a malfunction and doesn’t really enjoy sweets, so I eat the majority of it.
 Anyways, back on topic: my coworkers are where I found the encouragement to tackle that first short-lived business venture.
 Actually it was a VERY short-lived business venture, but it still counts.